mattermost/docs/source/install/self-managed-changelog.md

 ### Known Issues
  - Users are unexpectedly forced to enable JSON logging [MM-51453](https://mattermost.atlassian.net/browse/MM-51453).
  - The new Insights feature has some performance costs that we are working to optimize.
 This feature can be disabled by setting the ``MM_FEATUREFLAGS_INSIGHTSENABLED`` environment variable to ``false``.
+See the [Insights](https://docs.mattermost.com/welcome/insights.html) documentation for details.
  - Adding an @mention at the start of a post draft and pressing the left or right arrow key can clear the post draft and the undo history [MM-33823](https://mattermost.atlassian.net/browse/MM-33823).
  - Google login fails on the Classic mobile apps.
  - Status may sometimes get stuck as **Away** or **Offline** in High Availability mode with IP Hash turned off.